 SC 099/SC 100L

-Will I earn credit for PAS courses?
+Will I earn credit for these classes?

 You will earn credit for EN 103, MAT 100 and SC 100L; these credits are elective credits and can be used toward your graduation requirement of 128 credits.
 Credits for SC 099 do not fulfill credit requirements for graduation.